 Here’s a good example of correct heading usage:

 The H1 heading describes a page’s main topic.
 It should be highly related to the content and unique across your website, and a page may only contain one H1 heading.

 Don’t put the H1 heading tags around an image, since search engines don’t understand images very well.
 You’d be missing out on an opportunity to signal to search engines what a page is about.

 You should avoid making the H1 heading too long.
 If you do, there's a big chance the H1 heading won’t be readable for your visitors, which hurts their user experience.
-But there’s no minimum H1 heading length.
-Just make sure the H1 heading makes sense for your visitors.
-It should communicate the main topic of the page.
+We recommend sticking to a maximum length of 60 characters, similar to the title attribute.
+As for the minimum length, it needs to be long enough to make sense.
+In our experience, sticking to at least 4 characters helps you with this.
+Above all: make sure the H1 heading makes sense for your visitors.

 When the HTML5 specification was first introduced, support for multiple H1 headings per page (each in their own section-element) was included.
 However, since browsers didn’t adopt this recommendation, support for this was subsequently dropped when the HTML5.1 standard was published.
 For more information, see this W3c thread.